hphelion/documentation/commercial/GA1/commerical.services-sirius-overview.md

 ###Using the CLI### {#cli}

-You can use the command-line interface software to access HP Sirius.
-See **the to give URL.**
+You can use the command-line interface to access HP Sirius service.
+See [Configuring Storage Using Sirius](/helion/openstack/ga/sirius-cli/)

 For more information on installing the CLI, see [Install the OpenStack command-line clients](http://docs.openstack.org/user-guide/content/install_clients.html).